dm-io dot

 Tips & Advice

-When you’re on the go for your summer road trip this year, make sure your plans stay on track by having the basics on hand.
-Car necessities should include everything you need to keep yourself and your car safe.
+Necessities for your car should include everything you need to keep yourself and your car safe.
 They can also serve a dual purpose of helping you fully enjoy the warm weather you’ve been waiting for all year!

 No warm-weather itinerary is complete without a reasonable set of summer car essentials.
 We want to make sure you have everything you need to get the most out of your car this summer, so we made a car emergency kit list for you.
 Use this list to get your car packed up before you hit the road!